garfix/richard-readthedocs/docs/source/demos/chat-80.md

 ## References

-The dialog replicated can be found here: https://github.com/JanWielemaker/chat80/blob/master/prolog/chat80/demo
+The dialog replicated can be found [here](https://github.com/JanWielemaker/chat80/blob/master/prolog/chat80/demo)

 CHAT-80 is mainly described in